m1ndbuzz/employee-test-app/README.md

 I've used H2 for simplicity and you can access the pannel via http://localhost:8080/h2

 ##
-There is a Postman collection included to test all the endpoints within the project named 'REST API basics- CRUD'
+There is a Postman collection included to test all the endpoints within the project named `REST API basics- CRUD`